mrw1986/fftcg_companion/cline_docs/techStack.md

 - Riverpod for dependency injection and state management
   - AsyncNotifierProvider for async operations
   - StateNotifierProvider for mutable state
+  - NotifierProvider for synchronous state with side effects (e.g., persistence) - **Used for refactored search/filter persistence**
   - Provider for dependency injection
   - ConsumerWidget for reactive UI updates